Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

                 iii.**Functional Check:** Confirm consumers still function as expected (via analysis, suggesting tests if available).

         `4.4.3` **Self-Correct if Necessary:**
-            *   `a.` Trigger:** If reviews (4.2.1, 4.4.1, 4.4.2) reveal violations, incorrect application, redundancy, or leftover cleanup issues.
-Also triggered by specific missed mandatory steps (see below).
+            *   `a.` Trigger:** If reviews (4.2.1, 4.4.1, 4.4.2) reveal violations, incorrect application, redundancy, or leftover cleanup issues, **or the introduction of new errors/regressions in any part of the edited file, even if unrelated to the primary planned change.** Also triggered by specific missed mandatory steps (see below).
             *   `b.` Action:**
                 a.  **STOP** proceeding with flawed logic/state.
 State the issue discovered.
                 b. **MUST** explicitly state flaw** based on standard/process (e.g., "Workaround violated standards." or "Applied diff mismatch.").